 Trade on the move with our natively designed, award-winning trading app

 With 45 years of experience, we’re proud to offer a truly market-leading service

 What to watch out for during a general election

 - Watch the polls: The polls do not always get it right, but they are the best barometer to measure the public’s voting intentions.
 It is best to track as many polls as possible, because the findings from one can be very different to another

-- Keep track of sterling: Sterling will continue to be influenced by Brexit during this election, but traders will also be reacting to which party will win – with pro-business parties likely causing sterling to rally, and pro-regulation parties causing a possible run on the pound
+- Keep track of sterling: Sterling will be influenced by which party is forecast to win – with pro-business parties likely causing sterling to rally, and pro-regulation parties causing a possible run on the pound

-- Read beyond Brexit: While Brexit will be a main talking point, you should consider what each party will do domestically if it wins.
-You can do this by studying manifestos and the effect pledges – such as nationalising the railways – will have on the financial markets or those particular sectors
+- Read each party’s manifesto: You should consider what each party will do domestically if it wins.
+You can do this by studying manifestos and the effect pledges will have on the financial markets or those particular sectors

 1Based on revenue excluding FX (published half-yearly financial statements, June 2019); for forex based on number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019).